A Wilkes-Barre wrongful death lawyer at Munley Law Personal Injury Attorneys can help you get justice for your loved one.

 No fee unless we win

-Call a Wilkes-Barre wrongful death lawyer at Munley Law today
+Call a Wilkes-Barre Wrongful Death Lawyer at Munley Law Personal Injury Attorneys Today

 The aftermath of a terrible loss can be overwhelming.
 We know the heartache and pain you are experiencing.
 We are dedicated to the compassionate representation of families who have suffered devastating losses due to wrongful death.
 Let us handle the paperwork, phone calls, and legal battle so that you can recover from your loss in peace.